Health and Safety Job in Nigeria; Starting and growing a career in HSE.

 - Also know the various types of extinguishers readily available in the market for you and those you’ve in your workplace and make sure you use them rightly- we have mostly the DCP and CO2, and their sizes are 1kg, 3kg, 6kg, 9kg, and 50kg.
 Etc.

-- Know the various parts of the fire extinguishers such as the strap, nozzle, hose, pin, tie
+- Get knowledge on the various parts of the fire extinguishers such as the strap, nozzle, hose, pin, tie

-- Know the fire action plan and Emergency response plan of your company.
+- Study the fire action plan and Emergency response plan of your company.

 - Know how to operate a fire extinguisher when you have one to use;

 S- Sweep or swipe from side to side.

 - There should be members of the emergency team in your organization

 - Mostly in all companies, the health and safety manager is the head of the team or the safety director depending on the structure.